philsturgeon/phil.tech/source/2011-09-17-ninjauth-social-integration-php.html.markdown

 layout: post
 title: 'NinjAuth: The Social Integration Package PHP has been dying for'
 category: fuelphp
-alias: blog/2011/09/ninjauth-social-integration-php
+alias: blog/2011/09/ninjauth-social-integration-php/
-excerpt: " \n\tIn the past I have never needed to implement oAuth into a PHP project.
+excerpt: "In the past I have never needed to implement oAuth into a PHP project.
   I have done it in Rails and boy it was easy thanks to OmniAuth.
 OmniAuth abstracts away so much of the grunt work that it takes about 5 minutes to add a new social network to your site, and 4 of those minutes are spent signing up for the API keys.